 - Who did you work with?

 - How did your job fit into the organisation?

 - What goals were you trying to accomplish?

-Finally, compare the effectiveness of these two ways to talk about work experience a café; which student would you employ?:
+Finally, compare the effectiveness of these two ways to talk about a part-time job in a café; which student would you employ?:

 Duties included serving customers, clearing tables, handling cash at the till.

-I have developed my ability to work under pressure in my role at a busy city centre café.
-With around 70 orders per hour at peak time I have to work quickly and accurately so I have enough time to also tidy the dining area and make coffee.
-I have developed my communication skills through dealing tactfully with customer complaints.
+Developed my ability to work under pressure in my role at a busy city centre café.
+With around 70 orders per hour at peak time I have to work quickly and accurately to leave enough time to also tidy the dining area and make coffee.
+Enhanced my communication skills through dealing tactfully with customer complaints.

-Remember you can book a Quick Query appointment to get some feedback from a careers adviser.
+Remember you can book a CV and Applications Advice appointment to get some feedback from an applications adviser.